robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 ## 4.2 Teardowns (Suite, Test|Task, Keyword)

+> [!IMPORTANT]
+> LO-XX Understand the different levels where and how a Teardowns can be defined and when they are executed (K2)
+>
+> LO-XX Recall the typical use cases for using a Teardowns (K1)

 In automation, tests|tasks are typically executed in a linear sequence.
 This linear execution can lead to issues when a preceding test|task fails, potentially affecting subsequent tests|tasks due to an unclean state of the system under test or the automated environment.
 To prevent such issues, Robot Framework provides the **Teardown** functionality, which can be defined at the suite, test|task, or keyword level.